thisminute/cascading-ui/README.md

 semantics -> write   ->
 compiled code!
 ```
 The `write` transformation is defined in several parts, one for each of several outputs that don't resemble each other - HML, CSS, and Rust code that is compiled later into a Wasm binary.
+Each output is generated with a different trait implemented on the Semantics struct.

 In terms of file paths, this translates to:
 1. `src/lib.rs` - tokens already provided as a TokenStream
 1. `src/transform/parse.rs`
 1. `src/data/ast.rs`- [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)
 1. `src/transform/analyze.rs` - [semantic analysis](https://en.wikipedia.org/wiki/Semantic_analysis_(compilers))
-1. `src/data/semantics.rs`
+1. `src/data/semantics/semantics.rs` - this directory also contains other components of semantics
 1. `src/transform/write/*.rs` - the order we write the outputs in shouldn't matter

 This is the core of CWL (Reuse this if you want a custom syntax that compiles to Rust!).
 In `src/misc` are files outside of this core flow, such as the helper `context` which is used during semantic analysis.